kyhau/docker-notebook/docker-security.md

     1. Group cluster **resources** into resource sets of Swarm collections or Kubernetes namespaces.
     1. Create **grants** by combining subject + role + resource set.

+1. Only an administrator can manage grants, subjects, roles, and access to resources.

 1. A **subject** represents a user, team, organization, or service account.
 A subject can be granted a role that defines permitted operations against one or more resource sets.
     1. User: A person authenticated by the authentication backend.
 Users can belong to one or more teams and one or